‘Shazam!’ Sequel Has Been Confirmed With Original Screenwriter Henry Gayden

 The following will feature Spoilers from Shazam!, so be warned before proceeding any further.

 Unlike other films in the DCEU, Shazam! showcased a story that focused more on the characters and their growth, with a heavy theme on family, instead of any world-ending stakes or larger than life action.
 The movie was very much an homage to superhero films in general, reveling in its own genre.
 It’s a refreshing change of pace after constant criticisms of being too dark and gritty, as covered by CBR.
-One of the biggest surprises of Shazam! happened to be how Billy’s new foster family, all ended up getting imbibed with the same powers as Shazam, and became their own superhero team, with Adam Brody as the grown-up hero version of Billy’s foster brother Freddy (Jack Dylan Grazer).
+One of the biggest surprises of Shazam! happened to be how Billy’s new foster family all ended up getting imbibed with the same powers as Shazam, and became their own superhero team, with Adam Brody as the grown-up hero version of Billy’s foster brother Freddy (Jack Dylan Grazer).

 The sequel can expect even more cameos and further development of the family as superheroes and how that dynamic will factor into their future adventures.
 Dwayne The Rock Johnson has already been confirmed for many years in the role of Black Adam, Shazam’s arch nemesis, as recently confirmed by Collider.
 As further confirmed by Johnson on his own Instagram account, Black Adam is supposed to be featured in his own movie before going up against Levi.
 However, with Shazam! performing so well, a Black Adam cameo or tie-in for the sequel would not be out of the realm of possibility.